Subsonic Free Surface Waves in Linear Elasticity: Surface waves in homogeneous half-space

 The surface traction of the waves \eqref{ray-term-ansatz} just constructed equals

 Here $Z$ is the $3\times 3$ surface impedance tensor,

-first introduced by \citet{IngebTonning69}.
+first introduced by \zitatau{IngebTonning69}{Ingebrigtsen and Tonning}.
 Summarizing, we have found that, precisely when $ZU(0)=0$ holds, the ansatz \eqref{ray-term-ansatz} leads to a solution of \eqref{elastodyn-homog} and \eqref{elastodyn-homog-free-bdry}, which decays into the interior.
 Since $Q$ depends smoothly on the subsonic wave speed $c$ and on $\eta$, so does $Z$.
 Suppressing the dependence on $\eta$, we often write $Z(c)$ for the impedance tensor.

 In the early 1970's the problem of uniqueness and existence of subsonic surface waves in homogeneous half-space was completely solved.
 The following theorem, which we reprove in the next section, states the solution in terms of the impedance tensor.